Artist’s impression of Park Hub and Jane Brook

 Trail improvements

-Upgrades to hiking trails and a new off-road cycling and trail running adventure trail have recently been completed thanks to $2.5 million in WA Recovery Plan funding.
+Upgrades to hiking trails and a new off-road cycling and trail running adventure trail have recently been completed thanks to $2.5 million in WA Recovery Plan and Outdoor Adventure Tourism funding.

-The new Noolbenger off-road trail has opened and is being well utilised by cyclists and trail runners.
+The Noolbenger off-road trail is being well utilised by cyclists and trail runners.
 The shared use trail is a 16km-long, cross country style adventure trail that traverses a wide range of terrain with scenic vistas, granite outcrops and seasonal brooks.

 Although classified ‘easy/green’, a good fitness level is needed for some of the longer climbs, though riders are rewarded with extended, flowy descent.